Today, I am:

-- Subject Matter Expert in the field of payment schemes, systems, and technologies
+- A Subject Matter Expert in the field of payment schemes, systems, and technologies

 - A leader in the development of international standards

-- Advocate for the use of blockchain and cryptocurrencies
+- An advocate for the use of blockchain and skeptic as it relates to unstable cryptocurrencies

-- Thinker on the evolution of mobile payments
+- A thinker on the evolution of mobile payments

 - An advocate for a solution to digital identity based on verifiable credentials